Home / Research / Teaching / Philosophy Links

-My philosophical interests center around the early modern period, with a particular concern for questions about mind, cognition, and their connection with topics in moral/social philosophy.
+My philosophical interests centre around the early modern period, with a particular concern for questions about mind, cognition, and their connection with topics in moral/social philosophy.
 I also have interests in feminist philosophy and the philosophies of mind and language.

 Previously, with the support of the Mellon Foundation, I was a student in UCLA’s Post-Baccalaureate program in Post-Classical Latin (2016).
 I earned an M.A. at Simon Fraser University (Vancouver, 2015) and a B.A.
 Hons. in Philosophy from Concordia University (Montreal, 2012) with minors in Film Studies, and Classical Languages and Literature (Latin).